All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Tirzepatide produces two to four times more weight loss than phentermine and is designed for long-term use, while phentermine is far cheaper and acts immediately but is limited to short-term treatment and produces temporary results.

 These two medications represent entirely different eras and philosophies in weight loss medicine.
 Phentermine, approved in 1959, is the workhorse generic that has been the go-to prescription diet pill for more than six decades.
-Tirzepatide, approved in 2022, represents the cutting edge of metabolic science.
+Tirzepatide, approved in 2022, represents the advanced of metabolic science.
 Comparing them is a bit like comparing a flip phone to a smartphone: both make calls, but the capabilities are in different leagues.
 Let us break down the specifics.

 Tirzepatide vs Phentermine: Key Differences at a Glance